Things to do in Italy

 - Don't miss a visit to Positano, at cliffside village renowned for its pebbled beachfront, boutique-lined streets, and 13th-century church.

-The picture-perfect Cinque Terre is made up of a number of Italian seaside villages found on the Italian Riviera coastline, each of which is linked together by hiking trails that run along the Sentiero Azzurro cliffside.
+A picture-perfect tour in Cinque Terre is made up of a number of Italian seaside villages found on the Italian Riviera coastline, each of which is linked together by hiking trails that run along the Sentiero Azzurro cliffside.
 If you’re an outdoor lover or nature enthusiast, then strap on your walking boots and get ready for a coastal hike to remember!

 Best time to visit: May – September.
 If you’re a bit of a water baby you’re going to want to visit over the summer months to enjoy a dip in the Mediterranean.